”Motivation is what gets you started. Habit is what keeps you going.”

-It’s great that your student would like to improve his study habits this year, but if he’s not clear about why he wants to improve, the new habits simply won’t stick.
+It’s great that your student would like to improve their study habits this year, but if they’re not clear about why they want to improve, the new habits simply won’t stick.

 Talk to your student about the reasons motivating the change.
-Is he in it for the career he hopes to pursue?
-Does he love his major field of study and want to be able to learn more about it?
-Is he hoping to get into graduate school?
-Or is he trying to improve his studies to get off of academic probation or avoid being academically dismissed?
+Are they in it for the career they hope to pursue?
+Do they love their major field of study and want to be able to learn more about it?
+Are they hoping to get into graduate school?
+Or are they trying to improve their studies to get off of academic probation or avoid being academically dismissed?

-The actual reason matters less than your student’s clarity about what is driving him.
-Help him find and hang on to that reason; perhaps even write it down and put it where he can see it every day.
-It is the why that will drive him.
+The actual reason matters less than your student’s clarity about their driving force.
+Help them find and hang on to that reason; perhaps even write it down and put it where they can see it every day.
+It is the why that will drive them.

 Sometimes we drop new habits simply because we don’t remember them.
 It takes a while for a new habit to become second nature for us.
 But we all have habits we already do — everything from brushing our teeth, to driving the car, to eating certain foods, to sitting in a specific chair to watch the game.

-If your student can pair a new habit with a current habit, it will help him remember to do it.
-Perhaps your student has decided to be more careful about writing down his assignments in a planner and checking it every day.
-He might decide to take two minutes to review his planner each time he returns to his room.
-Even if he doesn’t plan to do any studying right then, he’ll begin to associate returning to his room with checking to see what needs to be done.
+If your student can pair a new habit with a current habit, it will help them remember to do it.
+Perhaps your student has decided to be more careful about writing down their assignments in a planner and checking it every day.
+They might decide to take two minutes to review their planner each time they return to their room.
+Even if your student doesn’t plan to do any studying right then, they’ll begin to associate returning to their room with checking to see what needs to be done.

-Pairings will depend on your student’s goals for new study habits and his current lifestyle.
-It may take some thinking to find habits to pair, but your student may be surprised at how quickly the new habits can become part of his routine.
+Pairings will depend on your student’s goals for new study habits and their current lifestyle.
+It may take some thinking to find habits to pair, but your student may be surprised at how quickly the new habits can become part of their routine.

 Make it routine

-Once your student has identified some study habits that he’d like to adopt, ask him where in his daily routine those habits will fit.
+Once your student has identified some study habits that they’d like to adopt, ask them where in their daily routine those habits will fit.
 Without a plan to fit the new habits into the routine of everyday life, the habits are not likely to stick.

 Track your progress

 Anyone who has ever tried to lose weight knows that tracking the progress on the scale is a huge motivator.
-Your student may be able to track his progress by looking at his grades, but that information may not be available to him for a while.
-Your student might make a chart of time spent studying, track number of pages read, or try journaling about his progress; anything that will encourage him to continue on track making his new habits stick.
+Your student may be able to track their progress by looking at their grades, but that information may not be available for a while.
+Your student might make a chart of time spent studying, track number of pages read, or try journaling about their progress; anything that will encourage your student to continue on track making their new habits stick.

 Cut yourself some slack

 Things happen.
-Your student will forget his new habit, or will decide that he’s too tired or too busy.
-It’s important that he let that go and pick up the habit again.
+Your student will forget this new habit, or will decide that they’re too tired or too busy.
+It’s important that they let that go and pick up the habit again.
 Too often, we give up on ourselves when we let resolutions slip.
-Remind your student that obstacles will materialize and that he will need to be flexible.
-The trick is finding the balance – don’t beat yourself up when you forget, but don’t make excuses either.
+Remind your student that obstacles will materialize and that they will need to be flexible.
+The trick is finding the balance — don’t beat yourself up when you forget, but don’t make excuses either.

-Your student may be energized by the prospects of a new semester and may have plans to step up his game to make it better.
-Encourage him to set realistic goals, but also to have a plan to make those new study habits stick.
-Make sure he is clear about why he wants to make changes and has a plan for how to incorporate them into his daily routines.
-Help him plan for the obstacles and how he will handle them.
+Your student may be energized by the prospects of a new semester and may have plans to step up their game to make it better.
+Encourage your student to set realistic goals, but also to have a plan to make those new study habits stick.
+Make sure they are clear about why they want to make changes and that they have a plan for how to incorporate them into daily routines.
+Help your student plan for obstacles and how they will handle them.

 Changing habits can change lives.
-A quote often attributed to Aristotle states, “We are that which we repeatedly do, excellence, then, is not an act, but a habit.”
-Help your student to make this an excellent semester!
+A quote often attributed to Aristotle states, ”We are that which we repeatedly do, excellence, then, is not an act, but a habit.”
+Help your student to make this a habitually excellent semester!